Nagaland Lok Sabha constituency

 Nagaland Lok Sabha constituency is the only Lok Sabha (lower house of the Indian parliament) constituency in the Northeastern state of Nagaland.

 It participated in its first general election in 1967 and its first member of parliament (MP) was S. C. Jamir of the Nagaland Nationalist Organisation who was elected unopposed.
 In 1969, the Twenty-third Amendment of the Constitution of India discontinued the reservation of the seat to Scheduled Tribes.
 In the 1971 election, Kevichüsa Angami of the United Front of Nagaland party defeated Jamir.
 Rano M. Shaiza of the United Democratic Front was elected in the 1977 election.
 In the 1980 election, independent candidate, Chingwang was elected.
 Chingwang joined the Indian National Congress (INC) for the next election in 1984 and held his seat.
 Shikino Sam of the INC won the 1989 election.
 From 1991 to 1998, Imchalemba was the MP of this constituency firstly as a member of the Nagaland Peoples Council and then as a member of the INC. From 1998 to 2004, K. Asungba Sangtam of the INC represented this constituency.
 Since 2004 till 2018, this constituency has been represented by a member of the Nagaland Peoples Front.
 W. Wangyuh Konyak was the MP from 2004 to 2009.
 C. M. Chang won the seat in 2009.
+In 2014 Neiphiu Rio was elected as the MP by a record margin and served till 2018.
+Between 2018 and 2024 the seat was represented by Nationalist Democratic Progressive Party member Tokheho Yepthomi.